 The area comprises approximately 43 acres bound by University Avenue to the north, Chollas Creek and Chollas Parkway to the south and east, and 54th street to the west.
 The proposed land use changes to the Mid-City Communities Plan—Chollas Triangle are to redesignate approximately 24.46 acres of land designated Commercial and Mixed-Use and approximately 3.56 acres of Industrial to Neighborhood Village.
 The project would also revise the Communities Plan Future Recommended Street Network to redesignate the 11.4-acre portion of Chollas Parkway within the project site to approximately 4.99 acres as population-based park land, 5.5 acres as open space, and 0.91 acres as Neighborhood Village.
 These changes would allow for the development of multi-family housing in a mixed-use setting with nearby shopping and services.

 FINAL Environmental Impact Report

-The Draft Programmatic Environmental Impact Report for the Mid-City Communities Plan Amendment-Chollas Triangle (December 2014) has been released for public review.
+The FINAL Environmental Impact Report for the Mid-City Communities Plan Amendment-Chollas Triangle is available below.

-- Public Notices for the Draft Environmental Impact Report for the Mid-City Communities Plan Amendment-Chollas Triangle (PDF)
+- Final Environmental Impact Report for the Mid-City Communities Plan Amendment-Chollas Triangle (PDF)

-- Draft Programmatic Environmental Impact Report for the Mid-City Communities Plan Amendment-Chollas Triangle - December 2014 (PDF)
+- Final Environmental Impact Report for the Mid-City Communities Plan Amendment-Chollas Triangle APPENDICIES A thru E (PDF)

-- Draft Programmatic Environmental Impact Report for the Mid-City Communities Plan Amendment-Chollas Triangle APPENDICIES - December 2014 (PDF)
+- Final Environmental Impact Report for the Mid-City Communities Plan Amendment-Chollas Triangle APPENDICIES F thru K (PDF)

 How Do I Get Involved?